Stucco Wall Leak and Rain leak testing in Los Angeles

 Water leaking through OSB building materials

-As much as we love performing stucco wall leak detection in Los Angeles, its a very difficult task.
-As a matter of act, it has to be one of the most difficult rain leak tests we perform on homes and buildings.
-We proceeded to remove wallcovering material.
-Prior to stucco leak testing.
-Stucco leak detection takes time.
+As much as we love performing stucco wall leak detection in Los Angeles, it’s a very difficult task.
+As a matter of act, it has to be one of the most difficult rain leak tests we perform on buildings.
+Often times there are also significant costs to remove interior finishes so that physical observation can be made as to where the stucco is leaking.
+With that said, stucco water leak detection takes time.
 How much time?
-Well, the average test for an 8×8 area is over an hour.
+Well, the average test for an 8-foot x 8-foot area is over an hour and we must also thoroughly document all of our findings for a proper water intrusion test.

-Contrast this to an AAMAwindow water intrusion test.
-These tests run roughly 15 minutes for the same 8×8 section.
+Contrast this to an AAMA window water intrusion test.
+These tests run roughly 15-20 minutes for the same 8-foot x8-foot foot section.

 Water leaking through stucco walls

-So you can imagine how surprised we were to find a stucco wall leak when we were scheduled to test the roof and windows.
+So you can imagine how surprised we were to find a stucco wall leak when we were scheduled to test windows or areas higher up.
 Because of our test of the roof, secondary water running down the wall made its way into the building.
 Likewise, our window test provided the exact same results.
 Water into the building from stucco leaks.

 Naturally, our next step was to isolate the wall in various locations and perform isolated stucco wall testing.
 Obviously, our goal is to source water leaking through stucco walls.
 Hence, the need for isolation.
 We selected random areas to be rain leak and stucco leak tested.